The Advantages of Spiral Bound Book Printing

 It utilizes a durable plastic or metal coil that is inserted and twisted through small holes punched along the spinal edge of the book's cover and pages.
 The coil joins the pages and cover as an assembly, yet still allows them to open freely.

-Of all the softcover book binding methods we offer, spiral binding is probably third in popularity behind saddle-stitching and perfect binding.
-That's probably because it is not quite as low cost as the saddle-stitching method nor does it offer a flat, printable spine like perfect binding.
+That's likely because it is not as cheap as saddle-stitching.
+It also does not provide a flat, printable spine like perfect binding.
 However, spiral binding does offer several distinct advantages which I have summarized below.

-The Advantages of Spiral Binding
+Advantages of Spiral Binding

 1) The pages can be opened a full 360 degrees.

-A spiral bound book can fold all the way back upon itself and yet still remain flat, so it provides for easy reference while taking up minimal room on a desk or table.
+A spiral bound book can fold back on itself and still stay flat.
+This makes it easy to reference while taking up little space on a desk or table.
 This makes spiral binding an excellent choice for reports, sales presentations, proposals, directories, cookbooks, instructional books and maintenance manuals.
-Atlases and travel guides are also commonly spiral bound because they are easier to manage when traveling.
-And because they can open fully, it prevents important information from getting buried near the book's spine.

 2) The pages turn easily and stay put.

 When opened, the pages of a spiral bound book rotate around the coil with very little resistance.
 So unlike other binding styles, spiral bound pages have no spinal tension in them.
-This allows the pages of a spiral bound document to stay put without having to be continually held open to view the contents.
-In addition to books, wall calendars are often spiral bound so the pages flip easily and the lack of spinal tension allows them to hang flat against the wall.
+This allows the pages of a spiral bound document to stay put without having to be constantly held open to view the contents.

 3) It can accommodate low page counts or high page counts.